Auddity/Stat-Tracker-App/README.md

 Make it look appealing.

 ## Misc Notes & Info
+Planning is important, but how do you plan when you don't know what's needed?  -  By going through this project step by step I've learned of things that are necessary that I wouldn't of otherwise thought of.

 To display corresponding players in edit modal (1/5/2022)
 - Used filter method on the array of player objects.
 - Added data-* to edit button which corresponds with desired stat unit.